 Jupiter

 Planet of the Solar System, fifth from the Sun.
 It is the largest planet in our solar system.
 It is a gas planet, mostly hydrogen but also helium.
-Know for it’s Great Red Spot, which is a large anti-cyclonic storm.
+Known for its Great Red Spot, which is a large anti-cyclonic storm.
 From Earth, it can be seen by the naked eye and is the fourth brightest object in the sky (after Sun, Moon, and Venus), though competes with Mars for this position at times.
 It has numerous moons (79 known at the time of writing).
+See my article on Jupiter through a telescope and you can also learn about identifying Jupiter’s Moons.

 The term “lens” in the context of gravitational light deflection means a distortion and magnification of light from distant galaxies created by the gravitational field of a huge amount of matter, like a cluster of galaxies.